lxs07a/rc-chat/README.md

 ## About

 The app is written in JavaScript. <br>
-Promises are used to run all the calls run in parallel, simultaneously instead of sequentially. <br>
+Promises are used to run all the calls in parallel, simultaneously instead of sequentially. <br>
-Arrow functions were used to make the code more concise and simplify function scoping.<br>
+Arrow functions are used to make the code more concise and simplify function scoping.<br>
-Code splitting was used to reuse components and to load only the necessary modules at runtime.
+Code splitting is used to reuse components and to load only the necessary modules at runtime.
 <br><br>
-On the back end Node.js is used for this real-time communication and collaboration tool due to its efficiency in handling simultaneous connections and distribution of messages across channels and an excellent ratio between functional complexity, scalability, and speed of development.
+On the back end Node.js is used for this real-time communication and collaboration tool due to its efficiency in handling simultaneous connections and distribution of messages across channels and its excellent ratio between functional complexity, scalability, and speed of development.
 <br><br>
 The Feathers micro-service web framework is selected as a scalable REST and realtime API layer for its implementation of services and hooks used in authentication, authorization, and processing of messages.
 <br><br>